ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.ElectionTimeoutInMs}

 Timeout in which the node expects to receive a heartbeat from the leader, in milliseconds.

-Each node in a cluster must have the same configuration.

 - **Type**: `int`
 - **Default**: `300`